Threaded HTTP inside QNetworkAccessManager

 Hi, My name is Markus and this is my first blog post on labs :-)

 Since some time ago we integrated a change into QNetworkAccessManager that makes HTTP requests run in a separate thread.

 QtWebKit is busy in the main thread and blocking its event loop, no new network requests are sent out.
 In really bad cases the HTTP servers stop sending new data.
 This is especially relevant where you have lower processing power and higher network latency than on the classic desktop PC (Hello mobile device world!).

 There are several solutions for this:

-Put QtWebKit in a thread, leave networking in user thread
+- Put QtWebKit in a thread, leave networking in user thread

-Put the whole QNetworkAccessManager in a thread
+- Put the whole QNetworkAccessManager in a thread

-Put the HTTP code of QNetworkAccessManager in a thread
+- Put the HTTP code of QNetworkAccessManager in a thread

 Technically this works by putting another layer inside QNetworkAccessManager.
 The actual HTTP protocol code does not change at all, only the way how QNetworkAccessManager is using it.
 Also your code and QtWebKit's code do not need to change.
 This means from Qt 4.8 on you get those benefits without needing to enable anything special.

 PS: A lot of things are happening inside Qt these days and will continue to happen, even though rumor on the streets says otherwise...
 While you read this we are making the whole QtWebKit experience even more asynchronous with WebKit2 power! :)